domainsofapp/domainsofapp.github.io/_posts/2018-06-24-life-mantras.md

 Don't strive to be an attractive human; strive to be an attractive skeleton.

-Unleash the power of the brain.
+Unleash the power of the brain/consciousness/mind.

 Strive for continuous improvement; it's good enough for all intents and purposes.